Emergent Naturecultures Roundtable: Getting Physical at the Feral Edges

 Marisa Prefer is an educator, urban ecologist, and amateur herbalist who works across disciplines to translate knowledge between plant and human communities.
 Prefer has previously helped to run the Children’s Garden at Brooklyn Botanic Garden, is a current collaborator on “Carbon Sponge” at the New York Hall of Science, is the Programs & Permaculture Manager for floating food forest Swale, and is the Landscape Steward at Pioneer Works.

 Andrea Haenggi (CH/USA) is a Brooklyn-based artist, choreographer, dancer, educator, and radical care sitter.
 Haenggi is known for mixing disciplines and modes of making.
 In the last few years, she has been in search for another kind of theater; an “ethno-choreo-botan-ography” to explore notions of colonialism, feminism, ecology, migration, labor, and care for a world beyond humans.
 Spontaneous urban weeds are her mentors, collaborators, and performers.
 Haenggi’s works have been presented in numerous theaters, galleries, and public spaces around the world, including the Queens Museum, Dance Theater Workshop, and MASS MoCA, all in North America, and the Society for Performing Arts in Lagos, Nigeria.
 As an educator, she is on the faculty of the Laban/Bartenieff Institute of Movement Studies in New York.
 Haenggi holds an MFA in Creative Practice from Transart Institute/Plymouth University UK and is a Swiss Canton Solothurn Dance Prize 2008 recipient.
+She is the co-founder of the artist collective Environmental Performance Agency.
 Learn more about Haenggi’s projects, Weedy Choreography and 1067 Pacific People.